Electrocution Lawsuits for Injury and Wrongful Death

 Workers who have suffered from an electrocution or other construction-related injury, can find relief knowing that our team at Wieand Law Firm, LLC has experience handling Electrocution Lawsuits for Injury and Wrongful Death.
 Family members who are grieving the excruciating loss of their loved one, can turn to us during this complex time for justice.

 Everyone wants to be safe at work, but some industries innately put employees at greater risk of injury or death than others.
 Construction workers make up a large percentage of workplace injuries and fatalities each year due to operating heavy machinery, working at great heights, and more.
 One of the most dangerous aspects of a construction environment, is exposure to unfinished high-voltage electrical wiring.
-If you are injured on the job, you may be wondering what to do next to handle the situation while protecting your best interests.
+If you are injured on the job, you may be wondering what to do next to handle the situation while protecting your interests.

 Here are four steps to follow if you have been electrocuted while on the job: